IFB-ElixirFr/sandboxbioscenarios/session04/steps/step01.md

 <Execute command="grep SAOUHSC_00079 SAOUHSC.bed" />

-The result of the `grep` command is printed on the terminal.
+The result of the `grep` command is is displayed on the terminal.

 📕 The **st**andar**d** **out**put of a command is named **stdout**.